 Run simple courses

+Employee training will make your staff more effective at their jobs (even the little things help a lot!).
 Training on creating strong passwords, using two-factor authentication, how to recognize phishing scams and routinely run software updates on their computers will help everyone get up to speed quickly.
-This is an easy way to greatly reduce the probability of cyberattacks due to employee negligence.
+This is an easy way to greatly reduce the probability of cyber attacks due to employee negligence.

 Provide transparency and open communication